ARM-software/acle/cmse/cmse.md

 ```

 We recommend that function return values with integral types smaller than 4
 bytes should be avoided.
-This guidance extends to underlying types of `enum`
+This recommendation extends to underlying types of
-used as return values.
+`enum` used as return values.

 ## Non-secure function pointer